Car Loan Process: How Does an Auto Loan Work in the Philippines?

 2. Who becomes the owner of the car financed through a loan?

-When you finance a car purchase through an auto loan, the bank or the lending company becomes the car owner since they paid most of the unit’s selling price.
+When you finance a car purchase through an auto loan, the bank or the lending company becomes the car owner since they pay most of the unit’s selling price.
 You’ll become the car's legal owner once you’ve settled all your dues and obligations with the bank.

+Remember, though, that within the life of the loan agreement or contract, you must take proper care of the car, from maintenance to insurance.
 With this in mind, you must be diligent and responsible about car care and loan payments.
-Otherwise, you’ll run the risk of getting your car repossessed (or “hatak”) by the bank.
+Otherwise, you’ll risk getting your car repossessed (or “hatak”) by the bank.

 3. What is the chattel fee?